Yan-Oliveira/doc-fao/content/data-privacy-protection/admin.rst

 - ``CreateTime``: Searches for dates *greater than or equal to* (>=) the given time.
 - ``Valid``: Searches for valid or invalid users.
 Possible values are 0 or 1.
 - ``WildcardSearch``: Affects the object filters ``UserFirstname``, ``UserLastname``, ``UserLogin`` and ``UserTitle``.
-- ``UserPreferences``: Hash containing the user preferences like *user email address* as keys with certain search criteria as values (see YAML configuration examples).
+- ``UserPreferences``: Array containing the user preferences like user email address as keys with certain search criteria as values (see YAML configuration examples).

 Rule Configuration Examples